Welcome to Success In Veterinary Practice Blog

 I wasn’t prepared for the storm of questions the owner had.
 Where did they come from?
 Are they contagious?
 Is it hereditary?
 How long do they live?

-Of course i didn’t handle all the answers well.
-I ended up having to let a more experiensed collegue take over.
+Of course, I didn’t handle all the answers well.
+I ended up having to let a more experienced colleague take over.
 Better for the patient, but not for me as it was a pretty simple case.

 What if you don’t know what to ask?

-We can’t know everything, and in the beginning (or in areas we don’t have interesset in) we need someone to guide us.
+We can’t know everything, and at the beginning (or in areas we don’t have interest in) we need someone to guide us.

-Experts tell us to, ask the the right questions, and the answer is in the historie taking
+Experts tell us to, ask the right questions, and the answer is in the history taking

 But what if you don’t know what to ask?

-For example the 4 step work sheet to an effektive dermatologic diagnosis will be ready soon.
+For example, the 4 step worksheet to an effective dermatologic diagnosis will be ready soon.